 Sociologists and psychologists have only recently begun investigating the effects of same-sex parenting on children.
 Early results are based on small studies, but these studies have failed to find any major red flags.
 In one 2010 study that combined data from 80 different research projects, for example, children of lesbian parents had similar levels of academic achievement and well-being compared with kids of straight parents.
 California currently allows gay couples to adopt.

 Much of the debate circled around the needs of children and the importance of procreation to the state's interest in marriage.
 In one exchange, Justice Elena Kagan asked whether it would be constitutional to prevent couples over the age of 55 from marrying, given that they would not be procreating.

 "Your Honor, even with respect to couples over the age of 55, it is very rare that both couples, both parties to the couple are infertile, and the traditional -" Cooper began, before being interrupted by laughter.

 "I can just assure you, if both the woman and the man are over the age of 55, there are not a lot of children coming out of that marriage," Kagan shot back.
 [See full transcript of the Prop.
-8 arguments or listen to the arguments]
+8 arguments]

 For and against

 The arguments pitted two different worldviews against one another.
 Cooper summed up the pro-Proposition 8 side, saying "The concern is that redefining marriage as a genderless institution will sever its abiding connection to its historic traditional procreative purpose, and it will refocus, refocus the purpose of marriage and the definition of marriage away from the raising of children and to the emotional needs and desires of adults."